Organize tasks chronologically for a simple trip.

 Purchase bottled water with the seal intact immediately.

-Take a photo of your visa and passport stamps immediately on entering.
+Take a photo of your visa and passport stamps immediately upon entry.
 This grants a digital record of your legal entry.

 Efficiently prepare for a relaxed exit from Burundi.